nlitz88/speechremover/planning.md

 2. Create a function that modifies the numpy entries or bytes in an audio array (using the above function to map words and their timestamps to array indices) based on a list of specified words.

+3. Create a function that takes in an audio ndarray, its sample rate, its sample depth, and a start,end tuple with a replacement data ndarray.
+   Then, create another wrapper function that calls this iteratively on a list of start, end tuples with their respective replacements.
+   Make a wrapper function for this as well that just uses a certain tone by default.

+4. Then, basically, needs a function that iterates through all of the words that whisper spits out.
+If found in the blacklist, its start/stop times will be added to a list of start/stop tuples.

+5. Then, we'll feed that list of start/stop tuples to the function that takes those start/stop tuples and replaces them with a tone of some sort.